MattX/eurydice/spec.md

 The loop expression is evaluated.
 It is an error if it does not evaluate to a list (in particular, pools cannot be iterated over).
 A binding for `VariableName` is created in the current environment.
 For each value in the list, the loop variable is bound to that value, then all statements in the body are executed in succession.

 If there are no values in the list, the loop does not execute.
+If the loop executes at least one, the loop variable remains bound to the last value after the end of the loop.

 ### Print and output